OR WAIT 15 SECS

 This appearance of bovine TB in a human underscores the human health risk of the disease in free-ranging deer, said Janet Olszewski, MDCH director.
 People should not consume wild animals that appear or are confirmed to be sick, regardless of the circumstance.

-Dr. Dean Sienko, acting state chief medical executive, said the method of infection was rare, and health officials in
+Dr. Dean Sienko, acting state chief medical executive, said the method of infection was rare, and health officials in Alcona County moved very swiftly to diagnose the disease.
+The hunter, now on a typical course of antibiotics for treatment of TB, is expected to make a full recovery.
+The hunter is not infectious, he said.

 This unique occurrence of bovine TB strengthens the message the Michigan Department of Natural Resources (DNR) has consistently articulated hunters should take precautions and wear gloves when field dressing deer, washing their hands afterwards, said DNR director Rebecca Humphries.